Can organizations claim carbon neutrality by offsetting their emissions?

 Misuse of carbon offsetting

-Purchasing carbon credits on the voluntary carbon market has been considered as a way for organizations to claim carbon neutrality, as if the environment was a zero sum game; however, carbon credits don’t neutralize companies’ emissions.
+Purchasing carbon credits on the voluntary carbon market has been considered as a way for organizations to claim carbon neutrality; however, carbon credits don’t neutralize companies’ emissions.

-- Carbon offsetting is considered to be a way to pay to pollute
+- Carbon offsetting is considered a way to pay in order to pollute.

-The combination of these elements has given carbon offsetting (also referred to as carbon compensation) a negative reputation, escalated by ambiguous terminology.
+The combination of these elements has given carbon offsetting (also referred to as carbon compensation) a negative reputation, emphasized by an ambiguous terminology.

 Terminology is key as it shapes the way people think and that is the reason why it is urgent to move away from carbon offsetting and start talking about climate contributions.